Multi-Member LLC vs Single-Member LLC (The Differences)

 Tax Status

-Generally, both Single-member and Multi-Member LLCs undergo pass-through tax treatment.
+Generally, both Single-Member and Multi-Member LLCs go through pass-through tax treatment.

-This means all profits and losses follow directly to the individual member, so there isn't any double taxation by including both owners' personal income and business activity in a single tax return [3].
+Single-Member LLCs are treated as separate entities from their owners, but they're automatically classified as "disregarded" for tax purposes — no election needed.
+All profits and losses pass directly to the individual member, so there's no double taxation from combining both personal income and business activity on a single return [3].

 All LLCs pay self-employment taxes regardless of whether they're single- or multi-member LLCs.